Reform of trade union laws - phase three

 The Employment Rights Act 2025 includes various provisions to reform industrial relations law.

-The Government has indicated, in its timeline update on the Employment Rights Act 2025, that the following measures will take effect in October 2026:
+The Government has indicated, in its timeline update on the Employment Rights Act 2025, that the following measures will take effect on 30 October 2026:

 - a new right of union access to the workplace (both physical and virtual), to meet, support, represent, recruit or organise workers and to facilitate collective bargaining;